 The diagnosis can be made by examining the joints through radiographs or an MRI.

 This disease occurs when the body’s immune system attacks its tissues, generating intense and sharp pain in the joints, resulting in stiffness in the affected body limb and inflammation.

 Symptoms of Rheumatoid Arthritis:

-Systemic lupus erythematosus enters into autoimmune diseases, affecting many organs of the body.
+Systemic lupus erythematosus enters into an autoimmune disease that affects many body organs.

 Symptoms of Lupus:

-- Symptoms that may occur are hair loss, sensitivity to sunlight, joint pain, rash on the cheeks, fingers to cold exposure tend to turn blue or white, blood disorders such as low levels of blood cells whites, platelets or anemia.
+- Hair loss symptoms, sensitivity to sunlight, joint pain, rash on the cheeks, fingers to cold exposure tend to turn blue or white, and blood disorders such as low blood cells whites, platelets, or anemia.

-Seizures may also occur, and inflammation of the lining of the heart and lungs, as well as pain in the chest.
+Seizures may also occur, such as inflammation of the lining of the heart and lungs and pain in the chest.